 While Jason cut his teeth covering the video game industry for more than a decade for numerous outlets including Gamasutra and Joystiq, his heart has always been at the table with board and card games.
 A web designer and community manager by day working for the largest federally recognized Native American tribe in the United States, Jason is passionate about both his work and hobbies.
 A husband and father, Jason lives in northeast Oklahoma, and enjoys playing a variety of games, but finds deck builders and area control games of particular interest.
 You can find Jason on Twitter most often at @indiecardboard, or reach him through email at firstname.lastname@example.org.

 Meet Xisra (Seez -ra) which means “independent” in Thai.
 The logo was created by accomplished game designer and artist, Alisha Volkman.

-Want us to review or preview your game or be interviewed or featured?
+Want us to review or preview your game, create a Learn to Play video, or be interviewed or featured?

 Interested in having your table top game (e.g., board or card game) reviewed?
 Are you a designer or crowdfunding creator looking to be interviewed?
 Fill out the form below which will help us figure out how best to get you or your game featured on our site.
 We do not review video games.

 We do not charge for reviews or previews provided to us with reasonable time.
 However, for previews of Kickstarter games or other pre-production games, we request that you send a copy of the final, production version of the game.